Code-Institute-Submissions/function_band/README.md

 ## Testing

-I believe the overall site has achieved the intended purposes designed for the user stories.
-Users are able to easily navigate through the site to the additional pages.
-There are clear call to actions that encourages users to direct straight to the Get in Touch section.
-The images and content provide clear information of the bands style and formation as well as a likeability factor.
+Testing Matrix
+The overall site has achieved the intended pruposes and design.
+The attached testing matrix on responsivness and browser compatibility outlines the various test implemented.

 1. Navigation Tool:
     1. 'The Function Band' logo directs back to the Home Page